leske42/CPP09/README.md

 Now imagine then that you need to insert a container of 11 (unsorted) elements into another container of 11 (sorted).
 We will examine three appraches for insertion: inserting left to right, inserting right to left, and then inserting following the Jacobstahl sequence.

+*NOTE 1: Since (our version of) Jacobstahl begins with 1, we will need to start the indexing from 1 instead of the usual 0.
+We can also iterate the Jacobstahl beginning from the 1st element, because index 0 and 1 in this version are the same, and we will not need to insert the same element twice.*

-*NOTE: If you have the cards mentioned in the introduction, now is a good chance to use them and visualize each approach for yourself (one distinct color for each container).
+*NOTE 2: If you have the cards mentioned in the introduction, now is a good chance to use them and visualize each approach for yourself (one distinct color for each container).
 In case you do not have any at hand, I will attach some pictures at the [Pictures](#insertion-methods) section.*

 **First approach - inserting left to right**

-Let's start the indexing from 1 instead of 0 for convenience's sake.

-You go to the 1st element (index 1) of the sorted container - let's name it A<sub>1</sub>, and *select its pair* from the unsorted one - name that B<sub>1</sub>.
+You go to the 1st element of the sorted container - let's name it A<sub>1</sub>, and *select its pair* from the unsorted one - name that B<sub>1</sub>.
 Because you know that B<sub>1</sub> is smaller than its pair, and you also know that A<sub>1</sub> is the smallest in the unsorted container, you need 0 comparisons to insert B<sub>1</sub>.
-Now you move on to A<sub>2</sub> (which now has been promoted to index 3) and insert its pair (B<sub>2</sub>).
+Now you move on to A<sub>2</sub> (which now has been promoted to index 3, but we always only care about the original index) and insert its pair (B<sub>2</sub>).
 Again, you only need to compare B<sub>2</sub> with the elements *left from* A<sub>2</sub>, because you know that its smaller than A<sub>2</sub>, and everything right from A<sub>2</sub> is bigger than A<sub>2</sub>.
 But because you always insert left-side from your current index, each insertion will, with 100% certainty, increase the number of elements you need to perform the search on in the next turn.
 When you arrive to the last B to insert, you will need to do binary insertion on a container of 20 elements (from the total of 22, excluding the pair of B<sub>11</sub> and B<sub>11</sub> itself).

 <br>